 In MAT Quant section, a majority of the questions appear from areas like Simple Equations, Ratio, Proportion & Variation, Percentages, Profit & Loss, Partnership, Time & Distance, Boats & Streams, Time & Work, Pipes & Cisterns, Simple Interest & Compound Interest, Geometry & Mensuration, Trigonometry, Heights & Distance, Permutations & Combinations and Probability.
-Usually, there are a few questions from Venn diagram and Averages also.
+There are also a few questions from Venn diagram and Averages also.
 Thus, it is advised that you should revise the basics of these areas thoroughly.

 Q. "A sum was put at simple interest at a certain rate for 3 years.
 Had it been put at 1% higher rate, it would have fetched Rs.
 5,100 more.
 What is the sum?"
-This question can be easily solved if the basic concept of Simple interest is clear.
+This question can be easily solved if the basic concept of simple interest is clear.

 Q. "Two pipes P and Q can fill a cistern in 3 and 6 minutes respectively, while an empty pipe R can empty the cistern in 4 minutes.
-All the three pipes are opened together and after 2 minutes pipe R is closed.
+All the three pipes are opened together and after 2 minutes, pipe R is closed.
 Find when the tank will be full".
-This as you can see is a manageable question from the area of Pipes & Cisterns.
+This, as you can see is a manageable question from the area of Pipes & Cisterns.

-The questions asked in Quant section involve only the basic concepts of the concerned topic and for those of you who have done adequate practice, you will find these questions quite doable.
+NOTE:The questions asked in Quant section involve only the basic concepts of the concerned topic and for those of you who have done adequate practice, you will find these questions quite doable.
 The success in this section depends on your basic conceptual and calculation skills.
 While all areas of Quantitative Ability need to be covered, a careful study of the previous years' papers reveals that some topics are more important than others.
 Thus, it is recommended that you cover the entire syllabus, with special focus on the areas mentioned above.